Nodes

 Connections do not have to be fully described inside the node class.

-You can instantiate nodes first and then link an input to a concrete output
+You can instantiate nodes first and then link an input to a concrete state variable

 with port(...).connect(...).